kalamuna/kalastatic/README.md

 kalastatic
 ==========

-Static site framework for prototyping and building out CMS-less websites at Kalamuna
+Static site framework for prototyping and building out CMS-less websites at Kalamuna.